 Impact of Missing Teeth

 Missing teeth affect more than just your appearance.
+Here are just a few of the ways missing teeth can impact you:

-Missing teeth can also cause self-confidence issues, leading to social anxiety and self-consciousness when smiling and interacting with others.
+- Self-confidence issues, leading to social anxiety and self-consciousness when smiling and interacting with others.

 Options for Replacing Missing Teeth